Music

 To Apply

 Students currently enrolled at another academic unit within Rutgers University (School to School Transfer) OR have taken a leave of absence (Re-Enrollment) from any Rutgers academic unit and would like to return and enroll in a BM degree program at the Mason Gross School of the Arts must first complete the MGSA School to School Transfer/Re-Enrollment Interest Form.
+You will receive a personalized link to the Talent Assessment one to three business days after submitting the form.
 Learn more at Mason Gross Admissions.

 Admission Requirements